Posts by Collection

 A mobile-first web app for exploring public safety data in Dorchester’s Talbot Norfolk Triangle (TNT) neighborhood through chat interaction with a large language model and a dynamic neighborhood map.
 Aims to help the TNT community better understand and share their experiences with public safety by combining community voices with official city data.

-Built a recommendation system to guess user ratings for unseen movies.
+A recommendation system to guess user ratings for unseen movies.
 First attempted a Collaborative Filtering approach, then improved performance with an open-ended ensemble solution, motivated by the famous SVD algorithm.

-Trained a binary classifier to predict age suitability of text excerpts with 70% AUROC accuracy.
+A binary classifier to predict age suitability of text excerpts with 70% AUROC accuracy.
 First attempted a Bag of Words feature representation, then improved performance with our open-ended solution.

 A full-stack inventory management system for a local non-profit theatre, developed alongside a 10-person agile development team.
 Work was organized under JumboCode’s pro bono software development service.